deamorim2/sdbs/EN-US/validity.rst

     ((1 1,1 2,2 2,2 1,1 1))
   )

-:command:`ST_MakeValid` successfully converts the figure-8 into a multi-polygon that represents the same area.
+ST_MakeValid_ successfully converts the figure-8 into a multi-polygon that represents the same area.

 ST_Buffer
 ~~~~~~~~~

 Cleaning using the buffer trick takes advantage of the way buffers are built: a buffered geometry is a brand new geometry, constructed by offsetting lines from the original geometry.
-If you offset the original lines by **nothing** (zero) then the new geometry will be structurally identical to the original one, but because it is built using the :term:`OGC` topology rules, it will be valid.
+If you offset the original lines by **nothing** (zero) then the new geometry will be structurally identical to the original one, but because it is built using the **OGC** topology rules, it will be valid.

 For example, here's a classic invalidity -- the "banana polygon" -- a single ring that encloses an area but bends around to touch itself, leaving a "hole" which is not actually a hole.